bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ---
 **Part 1: Check All CHM1_CHM13_2 Variants For Concordance with The CHM13 T2T Reference Genome Assembly**

-Below are the steps and their affect on number of variants remaining:
+Below are the steps and how many variants pass each step:

 <br />